-1 To develop understanding among students regarding various natural and synthetic pesticides.
+CO1: To develop understanding among students regarding various natural and synthetic pesticides.

-- 2. To make familiar with various environmental impact and toxicology on human being and aquatic animals. - 3 To make them well versed in interpretation of pesticides by analytical methods.
+CO2: To make familiar with various environmental impacts and toxicology on human beings and aquatic animals.

+CO3: To make them well-versed in the interpretation of pesticides by analytical methods.